The Benefits of Children’s Health and Nature on Childhood Development

-The primary benefit of the outdoors and green spaces on children’s health is sensory exposure and stimulation that supports healthy cognitive, emotional, physical, and social development.
+The primary benefit of the outdoors and green spaces on children’s health is sensory exposure.
+Additionally, stimulation that supports healthy cognitive, emotional, physical, and social development is also beneficial.

 Engaged Learning

-By spending time outdoors, children are inclined to be curious and creative, to use critical thinking skills, and develop an inquisitive mind.
-When a child has time, space and freedom outdoors, they also tend to lead their own learning, building confidence (Child Mind).
+Children are inclined to be curious and creative, to use critical thinking skills, and to develop an inquisitive mind outdoors.
+When a child has time, space, and freedom outdoors, they also tend to lead their learning, building confidence (Child Mind).

 As a farmer, I find plants to be great teachers.
 What happens when a plant isn’t watered enough?
 Why did the plant in the sun get bigger than the one in the shade?
 Why doesn’t this one look like that one?
-While these questions certainly help you learn how a certain plant functions, and how they interact with the environment around them, they are also great for helping kids (and adults!) to conceptualize something they observed and apply it to other aspects of life; if you keep a tomato plant in a little pot, it’ll never grow tomatoes.
+These questions help you learn how a particular plant functions and how it interacts with the environment around it.
+They are also great for helping kids conceptualize something they observed and apply it to other aspects of life.
+If you keep a tomato plant in a little pot, it’ll never grow tomatoes.

 Physical Benefits

-Exercise and outdoor activities supports a child’s motor skill development, coordination, and promotes physical well-being awareness.
+Exercise and outdoor activities support a child’s motor skill development and coordination, and promote physical well-being awareness.
 What happens when you fall off your bike and get hurt?
 Do you try again?
 Were you going too fast?
-In this way, physical activity outdoors is teaching them how to keep themselves safe and lends a hand to learning risk assessment and resilience (Healthy Children).
+Physical activity outdoors teaches them how to keep themselves safe.
+It lends a hand to learning risk assessment and resilience (Healthy Children).

-In regards to physical health and immunity, studies show that children who spend time outdoors are less likely to develop asthma, obesity and short sightedness (Healthy Children).
+Studies show that children who spend time outdoors are less likely to develop asthma, obesity, and short-sightedness (Healthy Children).

 Emotional Benefits